There is a period of American history that the spirits of Gettysburg will never allow us to forget.

-Here are more haunted gems RIGHT OUTSIDE of Gettysburg!
+Here are more haunted gems just outside of Gettysburg!

 Historic Lookout House Bed and Breakfast

 Built in 1838, this property has witnessed both life and death.
-Explore the many rooms, from the wine cellar in the basement, to the Victorian library.
-The Victorian Parlor area that was used for the viewing room during funerals, to the Widows Walk on the very top of the house.
+Explore the many rooms, from the wine cellar in the basement and the Victorian library to the Victorian Parlor area used for the viewing room during funerals and the Widows Walk on the very top of the house.
 An old school house is also on the property, along with many outbuildings.

-Just a stone’s throw away from Gettysburg, the Historic Lookout House’s many spaces have been reported to have had paranormal experiences.
-Being a bed and breakfast, as guests you will be able to spend a long sleepless night exploring haunted possibilities
+Just a stone’s throw away from Gettysburg, the Historic Lookout House features many spaces reported to exhibit paranormal experiences.
+Since it's a bed and breakfast, guests are able to spend a long sleepless night exploring haunted possibilities!

 At this site, Union Brigadier General George Armstrong Custer's Cavalry clashed with General Wade Hampton's Division of J.E.B.
 Stuart's Cavalry on July 2, 1863.
-Of his 3,500 men, Custer reported 32 dead and wounded.
-The roughly 2,000 Confederate soldiers suffered 100 casualties.
+Of his 3,500 men, Custer reported 32 dead and wounded; the 2,000 Confederate soldiers suffered 100 casualties.
 Some Civil War re-enactors have reported strange encounters around this battlefield.

 Make sure to come back and let us know any experiences you have had there (under comments), or simply go to the property’s listing and provide us with more information.
 Would love to hear, most of all, what the spirits of Gettysburg want the world to know!